-- 2.1.1.
 Tollerton as a community is committed to reducing the carbon footprint of the parish and working towards carbon neutrality.
-The Parish Council wants climate adaptation to be considered carefully by all those proposing development in the parish whether it is a residential extension or new dwellings or services. - 2.1.2.
+The above measures should be considered by all those proposing development in the parish whether it is a residential extension or several new dwellings and services.

+This policy seeks to encourage those involved in development to consider how they can best reduce energy consumption through where development is located, the layout and orientation of layouts and building design and the type of materials used.
+The policy promotes the prudent use of new and existing resources and efficient management of resources during the construction process.
 The above measures will be encouraged alongside campaigns and programmes led by the community and Parish Council to raise awareness of how small actions can cumulatively make a significant impact on the fight against climate change.